Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Day 13: Loop Brook Campground to Golden.

-I arrived in Golden in the evening and discovered a lovely campsite (Golden Municipal Campground) by the river.
-Luckily, I had the opportunity to visit IGA and purchase food for the upcoming days.
+I arrived in Golden in the evening and found a lovely campsite by the river (Golden Municipal Campground).
+Luckily, I was able to visit IGA and buy food for the upcoming days.

 Day 14: Golden to Canmore.

-Climbing those big hills feels a bit easier now compared to last week.
-I'm starting to realize that I'm slowly getting better at this kind of challenge.
-Plus, having this wide shoulder space makes cycling even more enjoyable.
+Climbing big hills feels much easier now than last week.
+I am slowly getting stronger at these challenges.
+Plus, the wide shoulder space makes cycling way more fun.

-I crossed the river to relax and enjoy a cup of coffee on the opposite side.
-I discovered a nice little town with lovely coffee shops.
+Crossed the river to grab coffee on the opposite side.
+What a find... this lovely little town with amazing coffee shops.

-The cycling experience was perfect, with stunning lights, breathtaking views, and plenty of shoulder space.
-I couldn't resist stopping multiple times to fully appreciate the beauty of this incredible landscape.
+The cycling was perfect... amazing light, incredible views, and wide shoulders.
+I kept stopping to take in the beauty of this landscape.

-The day was perfect for riding, and my goal was to make it to Banff and locate a spot to camp.
+The day was perfect for riding, and my goal was to reach Banff and find a place to camp.

 Welcome to Canada!

-I waited for a long time, I couldn't click a picture without people around.
-There was a queue of people waiting to take a picture in front of this name sign.
+I waited for a long time, but I could not get a picture without people around.
+There was a line of people waiting to take photos in front of this sign.
+Then I got this picture with this family and realized it was more beautiful with people in it.
+Sometimes what you get is better than what you planned.

-The sun was setting, yet the scenery remained breathtaking.
+The sun was setting, and the scenery was still breathtaking.

 I managed to set up my tent last night with only a small amount of light.
 It was pretty dark, so I couldn't see much of the surroundings.
 The next morning, I was surprised to find a few other travelers had camped near me.